Sweb23/Essentials-trainer-gen/README.md

 Generate random trainer encouters data, formatted for Pokémon Essentials v21

 ## Requirements
-You will need Python3 installed on your machine to run the scripts.
+You will need [Python 3](https://www.python.org/downloads/) installed on your machine to run the scripts.
 For the GUI version ```main.py```, you will need to have tkinter installed :

 ```pip install tkinter```

 Other than that, you will obviously need a working version of Pokémon Essentials v21 by Maruno.

 ## How to use